solarwinds/appoptics-apm-node/guides/api.md

 <a name="ao.bindEmitter"></a>

 ### ao.bindEmitter(em) ⇒ <code>EventEmitter</code>
-Bind an emitter, if tracing
+Bind an emitter if tracing

 **Kind**: static method of [<code>ao</code>](#ao)
 **Returns**: <code>EventEmitter</code> - The bound emitter or the original emitter if an error.